yyd-yyn/GDV-tutorials/README.md

 ## Happy coding!

 Now you are ready to start working on the exercises.
-The `tutorials/src` folder contains all code.
+The `tutorials/src` folder contains all the code.
 The idea is to start with the
 `<XX>-<NAME>.problem.py` files and try to fulfill the TODOs.
 These "problem" files will guide you in the right direction.
 You can ask for help during the lecture if there are any questions.
 Next, the `<XX>-<NAME>.solution.py` files contain the solution.
 After you implement your solution, use this file to compare and add some improvements to your